kmahyyg/ztncui-aio/README.md

 Current Version: 20230501-1.10.6-0.8.13

+## From ztncui author

+Say a huge thank you to their work!

-## ZeroTier network controller user interface in a Docker container
+### ZeroTier network controller user interface in a Docker container

 This is to build a Docker image that contains **[ZeroTier One](https://www.zerotier.com/download.shtml)** and **[ztncui](https://key-networks.com/ztncui)** to set up a **standalone ZeroTier network controller** with a web user interface in a container.

 Follow us on [![alt @key_networks on Twitter](https://i.imgur.com/wWzX9uB.png)](https://twitter.com/key_networks)

 Licensed Under GNU GPLv3

-## Credit

-Thanks to @kmahyyg for https://github.com/kmahyyg/ztncui-aio from which this build process is forked.

-## Further information

-Refer to https://github.com/key-networks/ztncui-containerized for the original documentation.

 ## Build yourself